 These extra procedures could add between £400-£3,000 to the final bill.
-However putting the added extras to one side and ensuring that none of various possible elements mentioned above are not required to prepare the sites for dental implants then the average cost of dental implants in the UK is in the region of £1,200.
+Putting the added extras to one side and ensuring that none of various possible elements mentioned below are not required to prepare the sites for dental implants then the average cost of dental implants in the UK is in the region of £1,200.

 Although dental implants were initially intended as an alternative treatment to removable dentures for adults, they have been used successfully on children for over 10 years.
 Implant surgery is different in children than adults because a child's jawbone is still growing.
 Although this makes the timing of implantation critical, implants can be placed safely and effectively in children at an earlier age than first thought.

 This restores hope for parents and children who are going through the trauma of losing a permanent tooth due to a sports injury, road accident or other mishap.
 Apart from the obvious practical and cosmetic advantages over dentures, dental implants act in the same way as natural tooth roots.
 This permits the forces of the chewing process to be evenly distributed to the jaw bone.
 Just like natural teeth, the action of chewing preserves the natural shape of the jawbone and prevents it from slowly shrinking away.